MicrosoftDocs/biztalk-docs/biztalk/core/error-start-element-of-a-transaction-set-could-not-be-found-in-biztalk-server.md

 ---
 description: "Learn more about: Error encountered after processing Transaction Set(s) because the Start element of a Transaction set could not be found"
-title: "Error encountered after processing Transaction Set(s) because the Start element of a Transaction set could not be found | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Error encountered after processing Transaction Set(s) because the Start element of a Transaction set could not be found" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: d5380aee-1632-4cdf-98a1-aff87574ce4f
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Error encountered after processing Transaction Set(s) because the Start element of a Transaction set could not be found
 ## Details